wekuume/wekuume-content/en/topics/practice-3-safe-phones/1-instant-messaging/7-howto-signal-messaging-android-content.md

+---
+title: How to send and receive with Signal
+---
 Below are the steps that you will take to send and receive encrypted text using Signal:

 - Sending and Receiving messages